Informatievlaanderen/road-registry/README.md

 ### Overview

-Please make sure you've ran `./build.sh publish` so that the self-contained .net core apps and their docker files are published (into the `dist` folder) and ready to be consumed.
+Please make sure you've ran `./build.sh publish` so that the self-contained .NET Core apps and their docker files are published (into the `dist` folder) and ready to be consumed.

-Blobs that usually end up in AWS S3 will in this environment be stored in a Minio container (a S3 compatible, docker-based blob store).
+Blobs that usually end up in AWS S3 will in this environment be stored in a Minio container (an S3 compatible, docker-based blob store).
 Data that ends up or originates from AWS RDS SQL Server will in this environment be stored in a SQL Server container (multiple).
 Logging that usually ends up in DataDog will in this environment be accessible via the Seq container (Seq is a docker-based log server).